 #FFWD is the only

-with a direct investment in an operational medical cannabis company.
+direct investment in an operational medical cannabis company.

 EMMAC acquires 100% of Terra Verde